 In-package shielding can be achieved in several ways; the required shielding will vary depending on whether pins next to SSO bus are LVTTL/LVCMOS inputs, LVTTL/LVCMOS outputs, or GTL/SSTL/HSTL/LVDS/LVPECL inputs and outputs.
-Board traces in the vicinity of the SSO bus have to be adequately shielded from mutual coupling and inductive noise that can be generated by SSO bus.
-Also, noise generated by SSO bus needs to be reduced inside the package.
+Board traces in the vicinity of the SSO bus have to be adequately shielded from mutual coupling and inductive noise that can be generated by the SSO bus needs to be reduced inside the package.

-Printed circuit boards (PCB) perform an important function in feeding stable supply voltage to the IC and at the same time maintain signal integrity between devices.
+PCBs perform an important function in feeding stable supply voltages to the IC and, at the same time, maintaining signal integrity between devices.

-Key issues that need to considered are:
+Key issues that need to considered are as follows:

-- Power and Ground plane design and decoupling network design - Transmission Line Reflections and Terminations
+- Power and ground plane design and decoupling network design - Transmission line reflections and terminations

-Selectable Skew Between Output Buffer Enable/Disable Time
+Selectable Skew between Output Buffer Enable/Disable Time